corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-all-race-conditions/index.md

 ## Atomics Are Not a Magic Bullet Either

-You might think: "atomics sidestep all of this!"
+You might think the bank-account bug was really about `Mutex`: drop the lock, reach for lock-free atomics, and the problem goes away.
+It doesn't.
+The check-then-act trap has nothing to do with locks.
+It's about composing operations, and atomics compose just as badly.

-They're synchronized by definition, so each operation is data-race-free.
-True!
-But "each operation is atomic" is not the same as "my *sequence* of operations is atomic."
+Atomics are synchronized by definition, so each *individual* operation is data-race-free.
+But "each operation is atomic" is not the same as "my *sequence* of operations is atomic", which is exactly the gap we just saw with the mutex.

 Here four threads each do 100,000 increments, but the increment is split into a separate `load` and `store`: